 Day Two began with a series of five-minute lightning talks from 11 ventures that are part of CCA’s Venture Catalyst program, which aims to provide a broad range of specialized support to selected companies, solidifying their commercial viability, enhancing their investment-readiness, and facilitating access to growth capital.
 Topics included a wide range of issues such as business model innovations, technology developments, and exciting new market opportunities.

 OTAGO’s presentation underscored how important commercial users of clean cooking solutions, such as street food vendors, can be for a business.
 While these customers are typically highly demanding in terms of product performance and value for money, since they are often cooking in full view of their customers on the street, they can also be highly visible and effective promotors of products to household consumers.

-Connected Energy shared insights being generated from the use of its smart meter for biogas systems.
+Inclusive Energy Ltd. shared insights being generated from the use of its smart meter for biogas systems.
 For example, continuous monitoring of these systems shows that there can be substantial leakage of methane from biogas systems at nighttime, suggesting the opportunity to explore productive uses of this excess gas.